Code-Institute-Submissions/user_centric_stream_one_aoife_holidaysplease_travel_site/README.md

   - [Responsinator](http://www.responsinator.com/ "Responsinator Homepage")
   - [Google Resizer](https://material.io/tools/resizer/ "Google Resizer Homepage")
   - [Mobile Test](http://mobiletest.me/ "Mobile test Homepage")
+- Along with the emulator tests above, the site has been tested on my own phone along with other physical devices to ensure all looks and works as it should.

 ### Deployment

-The site has been deployed to be hosted on Github pages. (please see the live link above)
+The site has been deployed to be hosted on Github pages. (please see the live link above).
+Below are the deployment instructions:

+1. On GitHub, navigate to your the repository you wish to deploy from.
+2. Under your repository name, click Settings.
+3. Navigate to the GitHub Pages section.
+4. Use the Select source drop-down menu to select master branch
+5. Click Save.

+### Installation

+If you wish to clone this project, follow the below instructions.
+In developing this project I used Cloud9, the following instructions have been made with this in mind.
+If you are using a different editor you may need to look at its documentation for your terminal commands.

+1. If you wish to use the Cloud 9 code editor click here https://c9.io
+2. Proceed to the folder which you want to store the cloned project and in your terminal & type: `$ git clone https://github.com/nikralave/user_centric_stream_one_aoife_holidaysplease_travel_site.git`
+3. When done cut ties with my github: `$ git remote rm origin`

 ## Credits